Back

 image

-We have implemented the locking mechanism using a simple electromagnetic magnetic lock.
-In order to be able to request the current status (door open / door closed), we have positioned a standard push button so that it comes into contact with the hinge of the glass door.
+We implemented the locking mechanism using a simple electromagnetic magnetic lock.
+In order to be able to request the current status (door opened / door closed), we have positioned a standard push button so that it comes into contact with the hinge of the glass door.
 When the door is closed, the push button remains pressed.
 If the door is opened by the magnetic lock, the hinge also opens and the Push Button is no longer pressed.
 So the push button signal can be read by the hardware.

 Training of the machine learning model